alexander-schranz/markdown-based-api-testing/README.md

 # Testing APIs using Markdown and PHP Matcher

-My experience is that almost every API tests follow the same workflow.
+My experience is that almost every API test follow the same workflow.
-Fixtures are loaded in setupBeforeClass or maybe in a bootstrap file of your test framework.
+Fixtures are loaded in setupBeforeClass or in a bootstrap file of your test framework.
 A request will be sent and the response should match.

 In the last projects I have matched the content against an own `.json` file for my tests.
-But in this case I need to adopt the request in my Test file but the expected result is in another own `.json` file, which did make the maintainance a little bit difficult sometimes, to find the correct `.json` file for the correct test case.
+To do that I need to adopt the request in my Test file but the expected result is in another own `.json` file, which make the maintainance a little bit difficult because I need to find the correct `.json` file for the correct test case.

-After I stumbled over the test cases in the [rectorphp](https://github.com/rectorphp/rector-src/pull/1668/files) library, I was thinking about how I could adopt this also for APIs.
-I wanted to get my API tests in a format which removes the whole boilerplate of creating the tests and have the request and response in the same file.
+After I stumbled over the test cases in the [rectorphp](https://github.com/rectorphp/rector-src/pull/1668/files) library, I was thinking about how I could adopt this also for API tests.
+I wanted to get my API tests into a format which remove the whole boilerplate of creating the tests and also have the request and response in the same file.

 ## Creating a framework independent format

-First I was thinking about moving all into a json format like the following:
+First I thought about moving all into a json format like the following:

 ```json
 {